Updated: Apr 19

-This is the last of our Mentor Coaching Series for Driven.
-I hope it has been a benefit to you, given you a perspective that has helped you in build a relationship with him, and has helped you see a path to sharing your faith as naturally as you would talk about sports, your family, or anything else that holds your interest.
+This is the last of our Mentor Coaching Series for 365 Dad.
+I hope it has been a benefit to you, given you a perspective that has helped you in build a relationship with your young dad, and has helped you see a path to sharing your faith as naturally as you would talk about sports, your family, or anything else that holds your interest.
 The last in this series focuses on making an impact that lasts.
 As we talk about this, I want to show you a model of evangelism that encompasses the process of mentoring a young man.

 In the book Total Church, Tim Chester teaches what he calls the three strands of evangelism.
 Think of evangelism as a rope made of three primary strands.
 These are introduction to community, building relationships, and sharing the gospel.
 Let’s start with building relationships since that’s what you’ve been doing the last several weeks.

-By understanding a little bit of how we are to carry out evangelism, you’re Driver will hear about Jesus.
+By understanding a little bit of how we are to carry out evangelism, your yo will hear about Jesus.
 He may or may not respond to the message, but the bottom line is Jesus is the only eternal answer to the question, “How can I make an impact that will last?”